What are the Benefits of Dental Implants over other Treatments

 - Retain your natural face shape, and smile.
 A face without teeth can sag and appear sunken and sad.
 Dental implants allow you to maintain the natural shape of your face and smile.

 - Protect healthy bone.
-Leaving empty spaces in your mouth after losing one or more teeth can lead to additional health issues, such as the loss and deterioration of some of your jawbone.
+Leaving empty spaces in your moth after losing one or more teeth can lead to additional health issues, such as the loss and deterioration of some of your jawbone.
 When it is not being used to support a natural tooth, the jawbone deteriorates, losing its strength and firmness.
 Dental implants are the only dental restoration option that preserves and stimulates natural bone, actually helping to stimulate bone growth and prevent bone loss.

 - Keep your teeth in your mouth – not in a cup.
 Dental implants allow you to keep your teeth where they belong – in your mouth.
 And no more worrying that your dentures might slip or fall out.
 Brush, floss and care for teeth that have been replaced using dental implants exactly the way you would natural teeth – in your mouth.